The Healthcare Law Review: USA

 There are also a number of other healthcare-related restrictions that may preclude the construction of a hospital or other health facility.
 In this regard, a small number of states have certificate of need (CON) (sometimes called 'determination of need') laws that regulate the construction and licensing of new hospitals and other types of healthcare facilities and the addition of new beds to existing facilities.
 These laws are aimed at avoiding excess capacity and inefficiencies in the delivery of healthcare.

 A federal law enacted in 1974 provided for the establishment of CONs by the states.
-That law was repealed in 1986 and, since that time, a number of other states have repealed their CON laws or dialled back the types of healthcare facilities required a CON.
+That law was repealed in 1986 and, since that time, a number of other states have repealed their CON laws or dialled back the types of healthcare facilities requiring a CON.
 However, despite the gradual fading of CONs during the 1990s and 2000s, as states seek to find ways to contain costs as Medicaid and private employer spending on healthcare becomes a serious budgetary concern, some states are revisiting their CON laws.

 Certification and accreditation